CamelotVG/smile-widget-code-challenge-2019/README.md

     * `"productCode"`
     * `"date"`
     * `"giftCardCode"`
+* Take care to ensure your solution is well designed and layered (ex: clean separation of view logic vs. business logic).
 * Make all of your changes in a new feature branch and submit a pull request to _your own forked repo_.
+* Include unit tests as a part of your solution.
+* If you find it necessary to log output, we request you use a python logger instance as opposed to print statements.

 ### Additional Information
 * Please use Django Rest Framework or a Python HTTP framework of your choice to create the endpoint.